2Manchu/PortfolioSite/content/home/experience.md

 <p style="text-align:left">
 	<font size=6><strong>Western Digital</strong> Rochester, Minnesota</font><br>
-	<font size=5><strong>HDD SoC Development Engineer Co-Op</strong> | <em>May 2022 - Present</em></font><br>
+	<font size=5><strong>HDD SoC Development Engineer Co-Op</strong> | <em>May 2022 - December 2022</em></font><br>
-	<font size=4>Through working at Western Digital, I have been able to greatly strengthen my understanding of Verilog and SystemVerilog.
+	<font size=4>Through working at Western Digital, I was able to greatly strengthen my understanding of SystemVerilog.
 In addition, I gained knowledge on a number of critical subjects,
-	including Universal Verification Methodology (UVM), ARM AXI and AHB protocols, and caching policies.
+	including Universal Verification Methodology (UVM), ARM AMBA protocols, and improved my comprehension of object-oriented concepts.
 Among some other projects, I mainly created and debugged SV/UVM testbench components that allowed further verification of the current SoC revision.
-I developed system arbitration UVM performance tests that allowed us to extract and analyze performance and latency data when communicating from each CPU core to other regions of the SoC, and applied knowledge of the AHB and AXI protocols to create UVM scoreboard setups for several other design components.
+I developed system arbitration UVM performance tests that allowed for extraction and analysis of performance and latency data when communicating from each CPU core to other regions of the SoC, and applied knowledge of AMBA protocols to create UVM scoreboard setups for several other design components.
+I also developed a unit-simulation for a critical piece of DRAM datapath IP, which involved creating a SystemVerilog testbench for the IP, as well as an accompanying suite of tests to hit corner-cases not generally seen in the top-level environment.
 As a whole, my experience at Western Digital has significantly improved my understanding of CPU subsystems on embedded hardware.</font>
 </p>

 <p style="text-align:left">